 More info: Windows of Tisquizoque

-Jeff is also the author of a comprehensive motorcycle travel guide packed with everything you need to know about riding in Colombia.
-Here’s all the info you need to join Jeff on one of his epic tours.
+Jeff and Alan are also the authors of a comprehensive motorcycle travel guide packed with everything you need to know about riding in Colombia.
+Here’s all the info you need to join the guys on one of their epic tours.

 - Tour/ Rental company: www.ColombiaMotoAdventures.com